qqe22462-ops/PISIT-HUB/docs/Window.md

 # Window

-Window is the main interface.
+A Window is the main container of the PISIT HUB interface.

-Every UI starts with a Window.
+Every project starts by creating a Window.

+## Features

+- Title
+- Icon
+- Theme
+- Size
+- Tabsts